Newbury Building Society

 8. As well as these General Savings Terms and Conditions, you will receive the relevant account type leaflet, a current savings interest rates leaflet, our Privacy Notice and CRAIN (Credit Reference Agency Information Notice) when you open an account.
 Our Members Review (including our summary financial statement) is available on our website www.newbury.co.uk and on request from head office or any of our branches.

-9. Accounts can be operated through our branch network or by post and, in most cases, using myaccounts.
-The Society has a mobile app that optimises the use of the myaccounts online service for iOS or Android devices.
-Registration to myaccounts via the online portal on our website is required before you can download the app and operate your accounts through it.
-The Terms of Use for the mobile app are on the app store, on our website and available on request.
+9. Accounts can be operated through our branch network or by post and, using myaccounts.
+The Society has a Mobile App that optimises the use of the myaccounts online service for iOS or Android devices.
+Registration to myaccounts via the online portal on our website

 11. Whilst we aim to ensure these General Savings Terms and Conditions, the specific account type conditions and the Rules align, if there is a contradiction, then the specific account type conditions will take precedence, followed by these General Savings Terms and Conditions, and then the Rules.